Nihal-A-Khan/Real-Time-Messaging-App/README.md

-Real-Time-Messaging-App
-Welcome to the Real-Time Messaging App! 🚀 This project is designed to provide a seamless and interactive messaging experience with real-time updates and a user-friendly interface.
+Welcome to our Real-Time Messaging App! 🚀 This project is designed to provide a seamless and interactive messaging experience with real-time updates and a user-friendly interface.
 Whether you're looking to build a chat application from scratch or integrate real-time messaging features into your existing project, this repository has got you covered.

 Project Owners:
 Nihal Khan, Hamzah Sialvy